SlavaShensev/webSearcher/README.md

 # WebSearch

-WebSearch is a simple React Native application that fetches a list of websites from a server, allows the user to choose one to visit, and then retrieves and stores the copyright information from the selected website.
+WebSearch is an intuitive React Native application, developed as a part of a job assignment.
+It fetches a list of websites from a predefined server, enabling users to select a website, visit it, and subsequently retrieve and store the copyright information from their chosen site.

 1. Clone the repository:
     'git clone git@github.com:SlavaShensev/webSearcher.git'